jsilberm/newdocs/content/Management/NaplesAPI.md

     all objects of a certain kind, but you can not reference a specific object as an end-point one from the list) is currently not implemented
--   Granular error codes are not implemented.
-Successful response returns a 200 and Bad requests and any errors return 500 with a meaningful error message set

 Pensando REST Overview
 ======================